newera-systems/parsesuite-metafields/README.md

 This decorator registers a field with optional configurations.
 It can be used to annotate properties within a `ParseModelClass`.

+**Automatic Getters and Setters**: One of the powerful features of the `@ParseField` decorator is its ability to automatically generate getters and setters for the annotated properties.
+This allows for seamless access and modification of data within a Parse Object.
+When you annotate a property with `@ParseField`, the decorator will create getter and setter methods that internally use Parse's `get` and `set` methods.
+This provides a more intuitive way to interact with the properties of a Parse Object.

 Example:

 ```typescript